rehierl/node-tree-outliner/3-4-0-design-5.md

 **CLARIFICATION**
 An algorithm must mark a type-2 section as being closed as soon as it enters the exit event of the sectioning node's parent.
-Consequently, the parent of a type-2 sectioning node represents the parent container of the declared type-2 section.
+Consequently, the parent of a type-2 sectioning node represents the parent container of the declared section.

+Note that the parent container of a type-2 section is presequent to the section's sectioning node.
+That is, because the parent container is an ancestor of the section's sectioning node.

 Note that the parent container of a type-2 section is guaranteed to exist.
 That is, because an algorithm must always treat its root node as a type-1 sectioning node, even if that node is by definition a type-2 sectioning node.
 However, these side effects can be avoided, if an algorithm is only allowed to begin its execution with certain nodes (e.g. type-1 sectioning nodes).

-Note that an algorithm, which begins with a type-2 sectioning node as its root, will not visit the actual content nodes of that type-2 section.
+Note that an algorithm, which begins with a type-2 sectioning node, will not visit the section's actual content nodes.
 In addition to that, a type-2 sectioning node is defined to only contain passive nodes.
-Because of that, an algorithm will produce a single section that contains all the node's descendants, if it had to begin with a type-2 sectioning node.
+Because of that, an algorithm would only produce a single section that is limited to all the sectioning node's descendants.

 **CLARIFICATION**
-Closing a type-2 section when its parent container is exited can not be avoided, if the type-2 definition is strict (see also "Why no loose type-2 definition?").
+Closing a type-2 section when its parent container is exited can not be avoided, if the type-2 definition is strict (see: "Why no loose type-2 definition?").

 That is, because if a type-2 sectioning node has no next sibling, the first node associated will be the next sibling of one of the sectioning node's ancestors, if one even exists.
-Consequently, the type-2 section would be in conflict with the strict type-2 definition.
+Consequently, the type-2 section would then be in conflict with the strict type-2 definition.

 <!-- ======================================================================= -->
 ## derived statements